allenai/syrup/README.md

  *                                                browserify.
  * @param {string}  paths.less                    Path to the project's less files.
  * @param {string}  paths.assets                  Path to the project's assets.
- * @param {string}  paths.fonts                   Path to the project's fonts.
  * @param {string}  paths.build                   Path to the project's build directory where the
  *                                                final output should be placed.
- * @param {string}  paths.tmp                     Path where temporary files should be put.
- * @param {string}  paths.watch                   Path to the files which should be watched for
- *                                                changes while the griddle serve is running and
- *                                                trigger a rebuild as changes occur.
- * @param {string}  paths.unitTests               Path to the project's unit tests.
-These files
- *                                                are browserified to paths.tmp prior to execution
- * @param {string}  paths.unitTestConfig          Path to the project's karma configuration file.
- * @param {string}  paths.integrationTestConfig   Path to the project's pesto / protractor
- *                                                configuration file.
  * @returns {undefined}
  */
 syrup.gulp.init(gulp, options, configParameters, paths)